MicrosoftDocs/power-platform/power-platform/alm/run-pipeline.md

 1. Select **Deploy**.
 This initiates an automated deployment to the target environment.

 > [!NOTE]
 > You must complete the deployment stages in order.
 For example, you can't deploy version 1.0.0.1 to production before it has been deployed to test.
-After deploying to test, that same exact solution that was deployed will then be deployed to production –even if afterward you made changes to the solution without incrementing the version.
+After deploying to test, that same exact solution that was deployed will then be deployed to production, even if afterward you made changes to the solution without incrementing the version.

 ## Monitor pipeline deployments

 The **Pipelines** page in the **Solutions** area displays all deployment activity for the current pipeline and solution.

-Select a pipeline to view additional detail as well as error information if there was a failure.
+Select a pipeline to view more detail and error information if there was a failure.
 :::image type="content" source="media/pipeline-monitoring.png" alt-text="Monitoring a pipeline":::

 ## Next steps